|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 LIst!
 He went back to work 9 days later after donating a kidney!

 Patrick Duncan of Virginia

-donated a kidneyj in the biggest kidney swap
+donated a kidneyj in one of the biggest kidney swaps

 in which 16 people received a kidney!